jorenheit/mugen/readme.md

               X  X  X  X  X  F  F  O  O  O  O  C  C  C
 ```

-#### No Flags
-It is possible to define a system where no flags are used (for example when building Ben Eater's 8-bit computer, it is possible to run it in an intermediate stage where it is not Turing Complete yet).
-Simply assign 0 bits to the flag field of the address or omit the flag-line altogether.

 #### Named Flags
 Alternatively, flags may be named.
 This has the benefit of self-documentation with respect to the order of the flags in the specification itself.
-Furthermore, when using the `--layout` option, the provided flag-names will be printed for clarity.
+Furthermore, it allows you to use a more explicit syntax in the microcode definitions and, when in debug-mode or when using the `--layout` option, the flag-names will be printed for clarity.

 ```
 [address] {